SeabookChen/seabookchen.net/_posts/2014-05-23-download-pdf-files-automatically-in-firefox-using-selenium-webdriver.md

 #### Third party PDF viewers
 {: #third-party-pdf-viewers }

-Except for Firefox's built-in PDF viewer, there might be other third party plugins preventing Firefox from downloading PDF automatically.
+Except for Firefox's built-in PDF viewer, there might be other third party plugins preventing Firefox from downloading PDFs automatically.
-If the machines has [Adobe Reader][Adobe Reader] installed, then default PDF viewing setting in Firefox might have been set to Adobe Acrobat without notice.
+If a machine has [Adobe Reader][Adobe Reader] installed, then default PDF viewing setting in Firefox might have been set to Adobe Acrobat without notice.

 To avoid previewing PDFs with those plugins,